Graham Farish: History

 The Poole, Dorset based manufacturer of radio parts and kits entered the model railway business in the late 1940s, after the need for radio sets dropped post World War II.
 The early 1950s models focused on British OO gauge, and they manufactured track, wagons and other supporting items.
-Many of the more obscure items such as the Graham Farish Coronation figures (by Russell Gammage) from 1953 are considered collectors items.
+Many of the more obscure items such as the Graham Farish Coronation figures (by Russell Gammage) from 1953 are considered collector's items.

 Originally the OO railway locomotives were powered by an unconventional 2 pole DC electric motor.
-Unfortunately many of their diecast items were manufactured with impure mazac, which was all that was available immediately after the War.
-MZAC is an alloy of Magnesium, Aluminium, Zinc and Copper similar to Zamak), which later crumbled due to Zinc pest.
+Many of their diecast items were manufactured with impure mazac, which was all that was available immediately after the War.
+MZAC is an alloy of Magnesium, Aluminium, Zinc and Copper, in a similar vein to Zamak, which later crumbled due to Zinc pest.

 Graham Farish really found its market niche with the arrival of N scale becoming the major supplier of British outline N scale models under the GRAFAR label at a time when the market was shrinking and the other OO gauge players were suffering badly.
 The initial range in 1970, started with the 9400 Pannier Tank loco, 4 wheel coaches, bogie 'suburban' stock (based on Period 2 LMS suburban stock) and 'Mainline' bogie stock (based on Southern coaches); which have appeared in Caledonian, LMS, GWR, LNER and SR liveries.